uschwell/Milestone3/README.md

 Instructions for viewing the presentation and demo:
 1. open Powerpoint labeled "Presentaion.pptx"
 2. on the tool bar, select the Tab "Slide Show"
-3. on the far left, click the button "From Beginning"
+3. on the far left, click the button "From Beginning" to hear presentation
 4. I apologize for my horrible accent.
 Enjoy!